Psychology, BA

 3. to contribute to the education of students majoring in other areas of study.

-An on-campus format provides a mix of face-to-face, blended, and online courses.
-An online format provides all psychology requirements via the web.
-The course schedule for the online BA in Psychology will differ from on campus offerings and may not include all course options available to on-campus students in any given semester.
+An on-campus PSYC major provides a mix of face-to-face, blended, and online courses.
+The online PSYO major provides all psychology requirements via the web.
+Students enrolled in the online PSYO program will not be permitted to register for classes held in person.
+The course schedule for the online BA degree in Psychology (PSYO) will differ from on campus offerings and may not include all course options available to on-campus students in any given semester.

 Student Learning Outcomes